iomete/iom-docs/docs/guides/spark-job/getting-started.md

 There are two ways to create a Spark Job in the IOMETE:

-1. Using the Iomete Control Plane UI
+1. Using the IOMETE Control Plane UI
-2. Using the Iomete Control Plane API
+2. Using the IOMETE Control Plane API

 **Using the IOMETE Control Plane UI**